Home/Track & Field

 Sydney McLaughlin-Levrone took charge of her mental health—Is this the key to her incredible success?

 The queen of 400-meter hurdles?
 Yeah, that’s none other than Sydney McLaughlin-Levrone.
 Whether she’s dazzling us at the Paris Olympics or smashing her own records, she’s been on fire.
-With four shiny medals from both the Tokyo and Paris Olympics each, plus a mind-blowing six world records broken this year, she’s clearly not just here to play; she’s here to dominate!
+With four shiny Olympic gold medals from both the Tokyo and Paris Olympics each, plus a mind-blowing six world records broken this year, she’s not just playing; she’s dominating!
+But as effortless as she makes it look, the road to greatness hasn’t been a smooth path!

-But let’s be real.
-It hasn’t been easy for her.
-While Sydney tends to keep her life under wraps and doesn’t share much, this time she opened up about how her mental health took a serious hit before the Tokyo Games.
-She even gave therapy a shot to help her through the rough patch, but it didn’t really go the way she hoped!
+While Sydney McLaughlin-Levrone tends to keep her life under wraps and doesn’t share much, this time she opened up about how her mental health took a serious hit before the Tokyo Games.
+She reached her lowest point and even gave therapy a shot to help her through the rough patch, but it didn’t really go the way she hoped!

 In her book Far Beyond Gold, Sydney McLaughlin-Levrone shares how the pandemic threw her life into chaos.
 At first, she was totally oblivious to COVID-19, saying, “For the first three months of 2020, COVID-19 was not on my radar.”
 As the lockdown hit, everything changed—tracks closed, churches shut down, and training became a struggle.